-For example, if replacing stand-alone licenses CC-E1-CCL-512 with cluster licenses CC-2XE1-512 and CCL base license CC-E1-512 must be replaced before replaced CCL-512 add-on license.
-Note that while the add-on feature CCL-512 is the sam stand-alone and cluster, the license file would have on for the stand-alone and two host IDs for the cluster lice add-on licenses must also be replaced in this situation If you replace a standalone base license with a cluster license, or vice versa, the add-ons will be cleared auto and new ones with the correct host IDs would be requi For example, a CC-E1-512 could be used to replace a CC-E1-256.
+Base licenses must be replaced first.
+For example, if replacing stand-alone licenses CC-E1-CCL-512 with cluster licenses CC-2XE1-512 and CCL base license CC-E1-512 must be replaced before replaced.
+Note that while the add-on feature CCL-512 is the sam stand-alone and cluster, the license file would have on for the stand-alone and two host IDs for the cluster lice add-on licenses must also be replaced in this situation Replacing a base clears all add-ons if they are of a different type.
+If you replace a standalone base license with a cluster license, or vice versa, the add-ons will be cleared auto and new ones with the correct host IDs would be requi Replacing a base does not clear all add-ons if they are of the same type and the host IDs match.
+For example, a CC-E1-512 could be used to replace a CC-E1-256.
 If the host IDs were the same on both lice the add-on licenses are still valid.
-Since standalone licenses are not shared by cluster meach CC-SG operating in a cluster with standalone licenses have equivalent licensed node capacity.
+When operating in a cluster with standalone licenses, the cluster must be deleted to replace standalone Since standalone licenses are not shared by cluster m each CC-SG operating in a cluster with standalone lice must have equivalent licensed node capacity.

+licenses, then re-joined.
 Instead of adding licensed node capacity to each of the units, customers may prefer to transition to cluster lice order to be able to share the licenses between the two units.
 Delete the cluster temporarily, replace the licenses, an re-build the cluster.
+Replacement of a base license will require the user to check out features.
 After licenses are replaced, go to the License Manage review the available features and check them out as no They will not be checked out automatically.
-See Instal Check Out Your License (on page 23).
+See Install Check Out Your License.
+Replacement of licenses to eliminate a license server, to switch to not-served mode, will clear all uploaded licenses.
+After you upload the rehosted, not-served base license must restart.
+When you login again, CC-SG is in limite and you can finish uploading other feature licenses, arout all licenses, to exit limited operation mode.

-Appendix J Keyboard Shortcuts
+Appendix L Keyboard Shortcuts

-The following keyboard shortcuts can be used in the Java-based Admin Client.
+The following keyboard shortcuts can be used in the Java-based Admin Client